josenavas/QiiTa-pet/README.md

 RUNING THE EXAMPLE
 =================

+Add the base folder to your PYTHONPATH.

-Start the background daemons for redis-server, postgreSQL, and celery
+Start the background daemons for redis-server and postgreSQL.

+Start an IPython cluster:

+> ipcluster start -n 4

->For celery, run the following from the base folder: celery -A app worker --concurrency 4
+Start the celery workers from the base folder:

+> celery -A app worker --concurrency 4

 For the postgres database setup, follow the instructions in create_tables.sql

-Start the webserver by running webserver.py as root.
+Start the webserver by running:

+> python webserver.py

-Navigate to localhost:443 and create a user/pass to log in with.
+Navigate to localhost:8888 and create a user/pass to log in with.
 Everything else should be self explanatory.

 KNOWN ISSUES
 =================